Skip to Content

 • Temperament: Intelligent, willing, energetic but manageable

-• Features: Clean legs (minimal feathering), refined head
+• Features: Clean legs (minimal feathering); refined head from Arabian influence

 Suffolk Punch: The Compact Giant

-The Suffolk Punch might seem an odd inclusion in an article about the largest horses—at around 16 hands, they’re the shortest of the heavy breeds discussed here.
-But what they lack in height, they make up in sheer substance.
-These compact powerhouses punch above their weight class (hence the name “Punch”).
+The Suffolk Punch might seem an odd inclusion in an article about the largest horses — at around 16 hands, they’re the shortest breed discussed here.
+But what they lack in height they make up in substance.
+These compact powerhouses punch above their weight class, which is exactly where the name comes from.

-Suffolk Punch draft horse with its iconic chestnut coat, known for its resilience and agricultural strength.
+Suffolk Punch draft horse with characteristic chestnut coat known for resilience and agricultural strength

 • Uses: Farm work, forestry, heritage preservation

-“Largest” is defined by height at the withers, adult weight, and overall body mass.
+Largest is defined by height at the withers, adult weight, and overall body mass.
 Because of this, draft breeds dominate the list.
-For our full definition and methodology, see the “How I Define the Largest Horse Breeds” section above.
+The Shire holds the height record; the Belgian Draft holds the weight record.
+For a full breakdown, see the size comparison table above.

 Can you ride the largest draft horse breeds?

 Yes, many of the largest horse breeds can be ridden and are often used for trail riding and farm work.
 However, proper saddle fit, gradual conditioning, and realistic expectations are essential due to their size and build.
-Learn more about riding suitability by breed in our draft horse riding guide.
+Learn more about riding suitability in our draft horse riding guide at horseracingsense.com/shire-horses-good-riding-draft-breed-facts/

 Do the largest horse breeds have shorter lifespans?

 Draft horses generally live 20–25 years with proper care, similar to many light breeds.
 Their larger size can increase joint stress, but with good management they often remain sound into their late teens and early twenties.
-For lifespan details, see our full guide on horse longevity.
+See our full guide on horse longevity at horseracingsense.com/how-long-do-horses-live/

 Are the largest horse breeds harder to care for than regular horses?

 Yes.
 The largest horse breeds require more space, larger stalls, heavier-duty fencing, and more time for grooming and hoof care.
-While many draft horses are easy keepers metabolically, their size alone increases daily management demands.
+While many draft horses are easy keepers metabolically, their size alone increases daily management demands significantly.
+Feed costs alone can run 50–100% higher than for a light horse.

 Why are draft horses so gentle?